 Chief Climate Change Adviser, Shell International Ltd.

 He joined Shell in 1980 after graduating as a Chemical Engineer from the University of Adelaide in South Australia.
 He initially worked for Shell as a refinery engineer in Australia and The Netherlands, before becoming the supply economist at the Shell refinery in Sydney.
-In 1989 Mr. Hone transferred to London to work as an oil trader in Shell Trading and held a number of senior positions in that organisation until 2001.
-In that year David took up his current role.
+In 1989 David transferred to London to work as an oil trader in Shell Trading and held a number of senior positions in that organization until 2001.
+In that year David took up the role of Group Climate Change Adviser.

 Shell Chief Climate Change Strategist and C2ES board member David Hone tells the story of the climate change issue and the transition in the energy system that must be implemented to finally address it.
 The book brings together and builds …

 In a March 6, 2014, op-ed for Project Syndicate, C2ES Board Member David Hone urges policymakers to focus more on the deployment of carbon capture and storage technology as a strategy for achieving emissions reductions.
 Hone, who is chief climate …